How to Get an Ohio Insurance License

 Each line of authority in Ohio requires twenty (20) hours of pre-license education.
 This means that if you wish to get a Property and Casualty license, you must take forty (40) hours of pre-licensing, and for Life, Accident, and Health you must also take forty (40) hours.

-You will receive a certificate upon completion of the course.
+You will receive a course completion certificate.
 Keep this certificate, as you will need it when taking your exam.

 Recommended Course